ghv/SVMPrefs/README.md

 ## Using in Xcode

-You can integrate SVMPrefs into your Xcode project to have it to generate the code prior to compiling as well as highlight any errors in your SVM data.
+You can integrate SVMPrefs in your Xcode project to have it generate the code prior to compiling as well as highlight any errors in your SVM specifications via a run script.

-Add a new "Run Script Phase" that occurs before compilation with:
+Add a new "Run Script Phase" that occurs before compilation with something like the following.

 ```sh
 set -e